-On October 20, 2014, the district court denied the Defendants’ renewed motion to dismiss.
-On August 20, 2015, the Court certified a plaintiff class in the litigation.
 On November 24, 2015, the parties agreed to a $14,000,000 settlement to resolve the claims brought forth in the action.
 The Court held a fairness hearing on March 14, 2016 to determine whether the preliminarily-approved Settlement was fair, adequate and reasonable to Settlement Class Members.
-At the fairness hearing, Judge Shira Scheindlin approved of the Settlement as fair, adequate and reasonable and granted final approval of the Settlement in all respects.
-On this same date, the Court entered the Final Judgment and Order of Dismissal With Prejudice, the Order Approving Plan of Allocation, and the Order Awarding Attorneys’ Fees and Expenses.
+At the fairness hearing, the Court approved the Settlement granting its final approval in all respects.